kijin/nearlyfreemail/README.md

 Known Issues
 ------------

-If your site is not accessible for any reason when NFSN tries to deliver a message, delivery will fail silently.
-There is currently no solution to this problem, due to the architecture of NFSN's e-mail-to-URL forwarding gateway.

 Attachments with names that include non-ASCII characters will be renamed to body1, body2, etc.
 A workaround will be developed in the future.